cuteB/hex-b/wiki/agents/Agent-Smart.md

 ---

 Agent Smart works how I wanted it to.
 When uninterrupted the agent does exactly what is expected: It makes strong moves to each edge and when the chain reaches both end zones it fills in the bridge moves.
 Lots of useful algorithms produced with this agent and a big refactor might be needed.

+It looks like the agent loses the chain as the board gets more complex.
+The first iteration of the chain assumed that the agent would be able to extend the chain with no intervention.
+Next iteration will need to be able to reroute the chain as the best path moves around.
+Chain will also need to go through the whole chain even when the best path may not go through the chain due to there being multiple best paths.

 ### Win percents